 The chart can be used to calculate the viewing distance vertically and the viewing area horizontally.

 In most cases, the resultant position above the line won’t make any difference between a 1080p and 4K TV.
-It is easier to notice a difference if you are sitting next to a large screen television.
+It is easier to notice a difference if you are sitting next to a large-screen television.

 Distance will not be able to make out the difference since the difference is too small.

-720p vs 1080i: What’s the difference?
+720p vs. 1080i: What’s the difference?

 720p and 1080i are the U.S. standard TV resolutions.
 The 720 and 1080 pixels are the vertical resolution of the screen, just like 1080p.
 This is either an interlaced scan or a progressive scan.
-Modern TV sets use progressive scan, as well as 1080i signals.
+Modern TV sets use progressive scan as well as 1080i signals.

 There are odd and even lines in an interlaced video signal.
 A signal with alternate frames is one where even and odd signals appear side by side.
 This means that every frame has the remainder of the image.
-The broadcast costs of progressive scans are higher, since the entire image appears on every frame.
+The broadcast costs of progressive scans are higher since the entire image appears on every frame.

 The pixel coverage of 1080i is twice that of 720p, even though 1080i uses twice as much bandwidth.
 Although photos appear to be crisper with 1080i, they’re not.
-As shown in the above example, 720p is remarkably clear when viewed with motion.
+As shown in the above example, 720p is remarkably clear when viewed in motion.
 During sports broadcasts, the content moves too quickly for 1080i.

 4k vs 8k

-Content options for 8k TVs will be limited, and prices will be extremely high in 2023.
+Content options for 8K TVs will be limited, and prices will be extremely high in 2023.
 It is now more profitable to purchase a 4K TV instead.
-Despite rapid technological advancements, 8k TVs will likely continue to gain popularity in the near future.
+Despite rapid technological advancements, 8K TVs will likely continue to gain popularity in the near future.
 4K was considered impossible to watch when it was first released.

 FAQs: 1080p vs. 4K Resolution